Title

 Given rapid changes in technology, data ethics is also rapidly evolving.
 Now we cover some of the current concerns for cancer research.

 Learning Objectives: 1.
-Understand what the current ethical dilemmas are in the current climate of biomedical research 2.
-Be aware of methods for mitigating current ethical issues to protect both the participants in your research and others.
+Eplain what some of the current ethical dilemmas are in the current climate of biomedical research 2.
+Recognize methods for mitigating current ethical issues to protect both the participants in your research and others.

 6.1 Current Ethical Issues